 A: Just that I feel so humbled.
 I'm really going to miss The Salvation Army.
 To me, The Salvation Army hasn't been my employer, it's been my family and this is the first time in my whole career that I can say that about an organisation that I've worked for.
-I've always felt extremely honoured and proud to be part of The Salvation Army and I just leave it with the most amazing feelings of respect and definitely sadness because it's always sad when you're closing a chapter.
+I've always felt extremely honoured and proud to be part of The Salvation Army and I just leave it with the most amazing feelings that I've received [since resigning] and a lot of respect and definitely sadness because it's always sad when you're closing a chapter.
 But I'm also excited about potentially what will happen in the next chapter.